 Non-Part D drug formulary.
 The non-Part D drug formulary includes a list of drugs that our Pharmacy and Therapeutics Committee has approved for our Members.
-Our Pharmacy and Therapeutics Committee, which is primarily composed of Plan Physicians, selects drugs for the drug formulary based on a number of factors, including safety and effectiveness as determined from a review of medical literature.
+Our Pharmacy and Therapeutics Committee, which is primarily composed of Plan Physicians, selects drugs for the drug formulary based on a number of factors. including safety and effectiveness as determined from a review of medical literature.
 The Pharmacy and Therapeutics Committee meets at least quarterly to consider additions and deletions based on new information or drugs that become available.
-To find out which drugs are on the formulary for your plan, please visit our website at kp.org/formulary.
-If you would like to request a copy of the non-Part D drug formulary for your plan, please call Member Services.
-Note: The presence of a drug on the drug formulary does not necessarily mean that your Plan Physician will prescribe it for a particular medical condition.
+To find out which drugs are on the formulary for your plan, please refer to the California Commercial HMO formulary on our website at kp.org/formulary.
+The formulary also discloses requirements or limitations that apply to specific drugs, such as whether there is a limit on the amount of the drug that can be dispensed and whether the drug must be obtained at certain specialty pharmacies.
+If you would like to request a copy of this drug formulary, please call Member Services.
+Note: The presence of a drug on the drug formulary does not necessarily mean that it will be prescribed for a particular medical condition.